 Nastri also sits on the Board of Governors of the Association of Trial Lawyers of America (now American Association for Justice), and is a fellow of the Connecticut Bar Foundation.
-She is currently the Secretary for the AAJ and is also a member of the International Society of Barristers, the American College of Trial Lawyers, and of the International Academy of Trial Lawyers.
+She is a past president of AAJ, is a member of the Inner Circle of Advocates, and is also a member of the International Society of Barristers, the American College of Trial Lawyers, and of the International Academy of Trial Lawyers.

 She has lectured extensively on personal injury and medical malpractice at local and national seminars.
 She received her law degree from the University of Connecticut School of Law, graduating cum laude, in 1986. | FULL BIO

 C. Richard Newsome is the senior partner of Newsome Melton, a boutique law firm that specializes in representing consumers who have been catastrophically injured by defective products.
 Before his consumer practice, he worked as an Assistant United States Attorney in the Northern and Middle Districts of Florida, and then worked for the Cabaniss Firm representing manufacturers including DuPont and Ford Motor Company.